Thomas Schmidinger

 2010/2011 he was Research Fellow at the Center

-for Austrian Studies at the University of Minnesota.
+for Austrian Studies at the University of Minnesota and in

 Contact: thomas.schmidinger@univie.ac.at